Fun on the menu: Best family friendly restaurants in London

 Puttshack Lakeside, The Quay intu, West Thurrock Way, Grays, Essex, RM20 2AD

-Strike it lucky by combining a game of bowling with a kid's meal (which includes a main, drink and dessert) for £17.50 at one of the All Star Lanes spread across London town.
-Grownups get their own deal too: bowl, drink and dine for £25 per person which includes two courses, a glass of prosecco or a beer, and a game of bowling.
-The US diner-style food will certainly keep the kids’ tums full, while beating mum and dad with a spot of bowling will definitely seal the happiness deal.
+Strike it lucky by combining a game of bowling with a kid's meal (which includes a main, drink and dessert) at one of the All Star Lanes spread across London town.
+The US diner-style food will certainly keep the kids’ tums full, and the chance to beat mum and dad with a spot of bowling will definitely seal the happiness deal.

 All Star Lanes Brick Lane, 95 Brick Lane, London E1 6QL